 I have updated this blog with new photos and more detailed tips for making terrific latkes.
 I am reposting it today for the Hanukkah holiday.

-I celebrated my first Hanukkah eleven years ago, several years before I converted to Judaism.
+I celebrated my first Hanukkah several years before I converted to Judaism.
 I had studied Judaism in college, but I didn’t have any practical experience when it came to Jewish food or holiday traditions.
-Meanwhile, my husband-to-be was Jewish as they come.
+Meanwhile, my husband-to-be was as Jewish as they come.
 He was born and raised in Israel, the birthplace of Judaism, by two Jewish parents and a rabbi grandfather.
 He grew up spinning dreidels and eating sufganiyot (Hanukkah jelly doughnuts).
 I grew up singing Christmas carols and hanging stockings by the chimney with care.
 My first attempt at cooking latkes was a minor disaster.
 Luckily, I’ve learned a thing or two since then.
 I thought it would be fun to put some of my most helpful tips into a post, so you can avoid the potato pancake pitfalls that I’ve experienced along the way.

 If you’re looking for recipes, scroll to the end of this post, where I’ve linked to some fabulous, time-tested options.
 But first, a few facts about latkes.